Size Matters: Large Graph Generation with HiGGs: Conclusion

 In this work, we propose \method as a framework for generating large graphs.
 We implement \method using DiGress \cite{Vignac2023DiGress:Generation}, a recent graph diffusion model with the capacity to consider node attribution and conditional generation, and for inter-$h_1$ edge sampling we implement the first edge-predictive-diffusion model as a variant of DiGress.
 This is, to our knowledge, the first deep-learning based method to produce graphs of tens of thousands of nodes.
 Further, \method is able to do so with categorical node and edge attributes, with our generated graphs up to \np{200} times larger than those in the original DiGress paper.
 Using this \method implementation, we demonstrate that on the benchmark SBM dataset performance is not significantly degraded from using DiGress by itself.
 Comparison to BTER, a rule-based method, shows that our \method implementation out-performs BTER on small-scale measurement of large sampled graphs.
 However, due to BTER's use of a prescribed degree distribution, BTER out-performs our \method implementation when considering whole-graph node metric distributions.

 While the implementation of \method presented here is viable for social networks, and possibly other applications, future work could focus on a few key areas.
 Firstly, whether \method is improved compared to our implementation here by using different partitioning algorithms and generative models, in particular a more efficient edge sampling model.
 Secondly, an improved edge-sampling stage, that considers previous edge-samplings, might significantly improve results and allow extension to geometric or quasi-geometric graphs like molecules.
+We hope that domain experts in fields such as chemistry develop their own task-specific implementations.

 \aod{``We can apply this here, here and here''}